rushi-the-neural-arch/Digital-Image-Processing-using-Python/README.md

 # Digital-Image-Processing-using-Python

-Digital Image Processing sample code using OpenCV and Scikit-Image.
+Digital Image Processing examples using OpenCV and Scikit-Image.